First We Take Manhattan: Other cover versions

 The song has been covered dozens of times.
-Most notably, R.E.M. contributed a cover for the Cohen tribute album I'm Your Fan (1991).
+Most notably, alternative rock band R.E.M. contributed a cover version for the Cohen tribute album I'm Your Fan (1991).
 Their presence on the compilation led to a re-arranging of the I'm Your Fan track list.
-In the US release of the tribute, R.E.M.'s cover appeared as the first track, rather than House of Love's "Who by Fire" which was the starting track in all other countries.
-The song also appeared as a B-side on some versions of the single "Drive".
+In the U.S. release of the tribute, R.E.M.'s cover appeared as the first track, rather than the House of Love's "Who by Fire" which was the starting track in all other countries.
+The song also appeared as a B-side on some versions of the single "Drive."
+Warren Zevon performed the song live in Boulder, Colorado in 1992 with the Odds on a broadcast for KBCO; and a later posthumous digital album release in 2021 of the concert recording quoted the song lyrics for its title as "Warren Zevon & The Odds: The Monkey and the Plywood Violin."

-Joe Cocker covered "First We Take Manhattan" on his 1999 album No Ordinary World.
+English singer Joe Cocker covered "First We Take Manhattan" on his seventeenth studio album No Ordinary World (1999).